Part files can be uploaded to a Project. Depending on the App, basic parts files can also be generated from specified parameters.

-- If you are using a .msh file this should be a surface mesh only NOT a volume mesh.
+- If using a .msh file this should be a surface mesh only NOT a volume mesh.
 The application will create the volume mesh.
-Do not upload a volume mesh.

 - Unless intended, the geometry must be a closed surface.
 If there are any openings that are not sealed, mesh will fill the volume, and the simulation may fail.

 - Vehicle needs to be oriented where the nose of the vehicle is pointed in the negative X direction, the positive Y direction is out of the right hand side, and positive z direction is up.

 - Do not include open wire grids or cables in the simulation geometry.
 Treat them as if they are not there.

 - Geometry needs to be broken into more than one file based on application specific types.
 See below for Tool specific breakdowns.